tranSMART-Foundation/transmartApp-doc/source/data_upload.rst

 Analysis data is uploaded from a tab-separated text file.
 To ensure that this file is in the proper format for uploading, use one of the provided templates.
-For information, see *File Templates* on page 133.
+For information, see *File Templates*.

 Uploading Analysis Data
 -----------------------